There are two types of believers at Christmas; kids who believe in Santa and men who believe in Elves.

 Christmas Martyrs buy their own presents and stuff their own stocking.
 They bake everyone’s favorite cookies.
-They silently march through the holidays as a Martha Stewart wannabe and dissolve in disappointment later.
+They silently march through the holidays as a Martha Stewart wannabes and dissolve in disappointment later.

 Martyrs usually haven’t had honest conversations about what holiday traditions they want in their own households.

 Maybe they’ve been critical.
 Cookies don’t have to be perfect.
-If a man makes a mistake like confusing baking powder for powdered sugar and baking powder, as my brother Lee did, they’ll only do it once.
+If a man makes a mistake like confusing baking powder for powdered sugar, as my brother Lee did, they’ll only do it once.
 And it will be funny.